replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/06-validating-license-fields/assignment.md

 The Replicated SDK provides an in-cluster API for the Replicated platform.
 One of it's core features is access to the complete customer license.
-We're going to run some simple shell commands against the SDK to show how your team can validating entitlements as part of your application.
+We're going to run some simple shell commands against the SDK to show how your team can validate entitlements as part of your application.

 Everything we're doing in this lab you would generally do as part of your application code.
 We're using shell commands here since Replicated customers